From TV Horror: Investigating the Dark Side of the Small Screen by Lorna Jowett & Stacey Abbott

 “I’ll tell you when we’re all ready… Mr. Fulton.”

 Richard Damian is not a sympathetic character in the least, but being left for dead is not the answer to ending a marriage.
 His conniving wife and her lover just abandoned him in the punishing desert to die.
 Ordeal plays out like a film noir.
 The story heads down two linear narratives.
-How is Damian going to survive his ordeal and what is this murderous couple going to do while they wait it out, for the police to finally discover his body.
+How is Damian going to survive his ordeal and what is this murderous couple going to do while they wait, for the police to finally discover his body?
 Kay baits Andy to do the dirty work, it all has the makings of a noir thriller.
-Diane Muldaur is a classy sublimely beautiful actress, but as with these plots there’s always somethings that goes awry and the relationship between Kay and Andy begins to disintegrate while the tense waiting game occurs, waiting to hear from the police, waiting to confirm whether Damian is dead.
-At first the couple is exhilarated at the thought of getting away with it but soon both realized that they are incompatible.
+Diane Muldaur is a classy sublimely beautiful actress, but as with these plots, there’s always something that goes awry and the relationship between Kay and Andy begins to disintegrate while the tense waiting game occurs, waiting to hear from the police, waiting to confirm whether Damian is dead.
+At first, the couple is exhilarated at the thought of getting away with it but soon both realize that they are incompatible.
 Andy begins to see through Kay’s shallow side after she questions his background he tells her “Did you expect to get a bishop to help you knock off your husband.”

 While all this tawdry scheming is going on, Damian is struggling to survive out in the desert with a broken leg.
-He almost goes through a life changing transformation as his body must succumb to the harsh elements.
+He almost goes through a life-changing transformation as his body must succumb to the harsh elements.
 What drives Damian most is his thirst for revenge.
-Will he learn to embrace his environment and become more changed for the better becoming part of the cycle learning how to adapt, forgetting about his hatred of his murderous wife and her lover, or will he so what ever it takes to survive the desert just to get back to the city and exact his revenge?
+Will he learn to embrace his environment and become more changed for the better becoming part of the cycle learning how to adapt, forgetting about his hatred of his murderous wife and her lover, or will he do whatever it takes to survive the desert just to get back to the city and exact his revenge?

 At the time Arthur Hill made Ordeal he was starring in his own popular television series called Owen Marshall: Counselor at Law (1971-1974).
 Ordeal was actually filmed in the Mojave desert.
 Producers William Bloom and Joseph Silver interviewed-